 In the Browser

-The CodeTogether View defaults to the right sidebar in the browser; however, you can drag and drop the view to a different location in the window.
+The CodeTogether View defaults to the right sidebar in the browser.

 Tip: You can click the CodeTogether icon to quickly show/hide the view.